mihah023/Applied-Mathematics-Portfolio/Volatility-Risk-Modeling/README.md

 VCB passes all three tests at both confidence levels — no p-value below 0.05.

-(Note: my first version of the Christoffersen test had a formula bug that made VCB look much worse than it actually was.
-Caught it on a second review and verified the fix with `sympy` before trusting the corrected numbers.)

 ## Testing Other Stocks

 After VCB, I applied the same checks and the same daily-refit VaR backtest to **all 40 stocks** in the dataset, not just a sample.